ls1intum/Artemis/docs/user/exercises/programming.rst

 ``{ "name": string, "successful": boolean, "message": string }``

 * ``name``: This is the name of the test case as it will be shown for example on the ‘Configure Grading’ page.
-  It should therefore have an for this exercise uniquely identifiable name and has to be non-null and not empty.
+  It should therefore have a for this exercise uniquely identifiable name and **has to be non-null and not empty**.
 * ``successful``: Indicates if the test case execution for this submission should be marked as successful or failed.
-* ``message``: The message shown as additional information to the student (optional).
+* ``message``: The message shown as additional information to the student.
+  **Required for non-successful tests/feedback**, optional otherwise.